danfuzz/bayou/doc/development.md

 ### Testing

 The script `run-tests` will run all of the existing tests, sending output to the console as well as saving it in files under the output directory.
+It takes options which can limit it to only running specific tests.
+(See its `--help` for details.)

 This script wraps calls to the build script `out/final/bin/run`, passing it various testing options.
 You can also call this script directly, as needed or